dchest/pybayesantispam/README.markdown

 * ...except that dots between digits are not separators (e.g. "Address 192.168.1.3" is ["address", "192.168.1.3"], or "$10.80 payment" is ["$10.80", "payment"]) [ref.
 4]

-* Tokens are case insensitive (e.g. "spam" and "SPAM" has the same probability), i.e. they are converted to lowercase.
+* Tokens are case insensitive (e.g. "spam" and "SPAM" have the same probability), i.e. they are converted to lowercase.
 It should work better for small training databases.

 * Dashes between words are preserved (e.g. "know-how" is a single token, but "hey - you" are two tokens, "hey" and "you").